 The National Council on Alcoholism and Drug Dependence (NCADD) estimates that 17.6 million Americans suffer from some degree of alcohol abuse.
 That’s about 1 in every 12 U.S. adults.
 Furthermore, the CDC estimates that there are over 88,000 alcohol-related deaths in the United States each year.
 Hundreds of thousands of people with an alcohol use disorder (AUD) also have serious side effects, including:

-Alcoholism, at its worst, can feel a near-impossible addiction to try to overcome.
+Alcoholism, at its worst, can feel like a near-impossible addiction to try to overcome.

 What Is Alcoholism?

-Alcoholism, alcohol abuse, and alcohol withdrawal are all mutually exclusive terms with significant differences in both meaning and implication.
+Alcoholism, alcohol abuse, and alcohol withdrawal are mutually exclusive terms with significant differences in meaning and implication.

 Alcoholism, on the other hand, is the full-blown manifestation of alcohol abuse; the American Society of Addiction Medicine defines it as a “primary, chronic disease with genetic, psychosocial, and environmental factors [that influence] its development.”